House OKs GOP health bill, a step toward Obamacare repeal

 WASHINGTON (AP) — Relieved Republicans muscled their health care bill through the House Thursday, taking their biggest step toward dismantling the Obama health care overhaul since Donald Trump took office.
 They won passage only after overcoming their own divisions that nearly sank the measure six weeks ago.

-The measure skirted through the House by a thin 217-213 vote, as all voting Democrats and a group of mostly moderate Republican holdouts voted no. A defeat would have been politically devastating for President Trump and Speaker Paul Ryan, R-Wis.
+The measure skirted through the House by a thin 217-213 vote, as all voting Democrats and 20 mostly moderate Republican holdouts voted no. A defeat would have been politically devastating for President Trump and Speaker Paul Ryan, R-Wis.

-Passage was a product of heavy lobbying by the White House and Republicans leaders, plus late revisions that nailed down the final supporters needed.
-The bill now faces an uncertain fate in the Senate, where even GOP lawmakers say major changes are likely.
+Passage was a product of heavy lobbying by the White House and Republican leaders, plus late revisions that nailed down the final support needed.
+Leaders rallied rank-and-file lawmakers at a closed-door meeting early Thursday by playing “Eye of the Tiger,” the rousing 1980s song from the “Rocky III” film.

 “Many of us are here because we pledged to cast this very vote,” Ryan said.
 He added, “Are we going to keep the promises that we made, or are we going to falter?”